tomhmoses/fun2/README.md

 # Advanced Functional Programming index

-Under constructions.
+Under construction.
 A lot more of information will be added here.

  1. [Lecture Notes](LectureNotes)
  2. [Resources for daily use](LectureNotes/files/resources.md)